 In our industry, it is not uncommon, for example, to see supply partner imports from China, including steel-based products and façade systems, such as structural steel and aluminium framed and glazed façade systems.
-Some stone-based products may also be imported from China, along with various other manufactured goods.
+Some stone-based products may also be imported from China, along with various other manufactured goods, including solar panels.
 Imports from Europe, particularly Spain, Germany and Italy, include products such as vertical transport services (e.g. lifts, escalators), specialist electrical componentry and equipment, and some building finishes elements such as wall and floor tiles.

 ADCO has not had any reported incidents of modern slavery in our own operations or by our supply partners in the current or prior reporting periods.
 We are aware nonetheless that this is an ongoing risk that must be monitored closely.
-We have, for example, commenced an assessment of our supply chain risk associated with the manufacture and use of Solar Panels, which was identified in the 2023 Global Slavery Index (2023 Index) as being among the top five imported products (by value) that are at risk of modern slavery in production.
+For example, in our last reporting period we commenced an assessment of our supply chain risk associated with the manufacture and use of Solar Panels, which was identified in the 2023 Index as being among the top five imported products (by value) that are at risk of modern slavery in production.
+We have implemented additional measures in the current reporting period to respond to the risk of modern slavery in our supply chain relating to Solar Panel production

 While we have stringent controls and procedures already in place, over the last two reporting periods we have implemented a more targeted risk-based approach to better understand specific areas in our business operations and supply chain where modern slavery risk might exist.
-This has included almost 350 supply partners completing our Modern Slavery Survey to assist us in identifying risks within their business operations, including downstream in the production of goods and materials.
+This has included almost 400 supply partners completing our Modern Slavery Survey to assist us in identifying risks within their business operations, including downstream in the production of goods and materials.
 We will use that information to shape our future actions on how modern slavery risk can be identified, managed and mitigated.

-1 North Korea, Eritrea, Burundi, Central African Republic, Afghanistan, Mauritania, South Sudan, Pakistan, Cambodia, and Iran.
+1 North Korea, Eritrea, Mauritania, Saudi Arabia, Turkiye, Tajikistan, United Arab Emirates, Russia, Afghanistan and Kuwait.